 DAY 21 | GALLE

-Galle fort is located only 6 kilometres from Unawatuna.
+Galle fort is located on the south coast of Sri Lanka, only 6 kilometres from Unawatuna.
 It has been inscribed in the UNESCO World Heritage as the best example of a fortified city built by Europeans in South Asia.
 The city was extensively fortified by the Dutch during the 17th century.
 It’s a must see place in Sri Lanka due to its unique architecture.
 In addition to this, you can find here very interesting souvenirs.
-I’m pretty sure that local people will offer you a tuk tuk ride to explore the Galle fort.
-In this particular case, it’s better to explore this area on foot.
+Tuk tuk is not needed to get around.
+In this particular case, it’s better to explore the area on foot.
 There is nothing better than a pleasurable walk between these beautiful buildings.
+So let’s go, shall we?

 HOW TO GET TO UNAWATUNA FROM GALLE?